mantidproject/mantid/docs/source/algorithms/GenerateGroupingSNSInelastic-v1.rst

     All parameters are strings.
 Using integers for AlongTubes or AcrossTubes will cause errors.
     Only instrument definition files from ARCS, SEQUOIA, CNCS, HYSPEC are supported.
+    If both an instrument and InstrumentDefinitionFile are selected, InstrumentDefinitionFile will be ignored.

 Usage
 -----